mukkoo/oocss/README.md

 Every JS library must access to DOM elements pointing to [data-js-interactionname] attribute.
 Is the same for css rules.

+The filename must descrive the interaction.

 ### Config

+It contains the global configurations like the initializer.